-Originally traditional lehenga is now available in diffrent types.
+Originally traditional breathtaking Sabyasachi lehengas are now available in diffrent types.
 A few of them being Circular, Flared Lehenga, Mermaid/ Fishtail Lehenga, Paneled Lehenga, A-Line Lehenga, Sharara cut Lehenga, Straight Cut Lehenga, Lehengas with a Jacket and etc.

 - Circular flared lehenga are considered the oldest and most traditional styles in lehengas, broad flare completes circle at hem, hence named the circular flared lehenga.
 This Lehenga has a dense volume and starts with pleats at the hem that finally merge as one goes down the flare.
 If you are planning to design your lehenga, choose a fabrics that can support a number of pleats easily and go for huge borders at the hem.
 Too much embroidery on the fabric would not be the smartest choice for this specific lehenga.

 - The mermaid lehenga gets it make by mimicking the mermaids.
 These lehengas are tight at the knees and flare till the calves in the form of a fishtail, hence the name mermaid lehenga.
 These lehengas are a bit tighter at the hips and the waists and hence must be worn with a proper bodysuit underneath.

 - The paneled lehenga structure consist of horizontal panels of fabrics attached along the flare of the lehenga.
 Often because of the sheer volume of the fabrics attached to the panel, density of the flare is increased.
 Also, a contrasting set of fabrics is used to give unique exquisite designs.
 This lehenga is the choice for you if you’re going to be attending traditional functions and will not recommend it for the bride.